Give your sales teams the opportunity to REALLY grow!

 1: Realness

-One of my most successful sales visits when I was in staffing happened because when my associate and I were leaving and walking out the front door, I tripped over the carpet.
+One of my most successful sales visits, when I was in staffing, happened because when my associate and I were leaving and walking out the front door, I tripped over the carpet.

-I try to be a funny guy whenever something embarrassing happens, because it tends to take the edge off, and I think it's important to be able to laugh at myself...
-So, I tucked, rolled, then landed on my feet with my hands in the air, at which point, I announced, "Stuck it!" before walking out the door.
+I try to be a funny guy whenever something embarrassing happens because it tends to take the edge off, and I think it's important to be able to laugh at myself...
+So, I tucked, rolled, and then landed on my feet with my hands in the air, at which point, I announced, "Stuck it!" before walking out the door.

 I was their first call from that point forward.